AdobeDocs/analytics-platform.en/help/analysis-workspace/templates/use-templates.md

 >[!CONTEXTUALHELP]
 >id="cja_template_cart_views"
->title="Cart Views template"
+>title="View the number of times people viewed their shopping cart."
->abstract="View the number of times people viewed their shopping cart. <br/>**This can help you** better understand the checkout experience in an effort to reduce cart abandonment rates, or analyze the time between cart additions and checkouts among different products.<br/>**Based on what you learn, you might** do any number of things, like offer promotions for products that stay in carts the longest and are at the greatest risk for abandonment.<br/>This template uses the Cart Views metric."
+>abstract="**This can help you** better understand the checkout experience in an effort to reduce cart abandonment rates, or analyze the time between cart additions and checkouts among different products.<br/>**Based on what you learn, you might** do any number of things, like offer promotions for products that stay in carts the longest and are at the greatest risk for abandonment.<br/>This template uses the Cart Views metric."

 <!-- markdownlint-enable MD034 -->